Can’t afford an apartment in California? The rest of America isn’t much better

 Just about everyone in California knows the housing crisis is bad.
-Otherwise we wouldn’t staring down the barrel of a rent control ballot measure this November that could very easily blow up in our faces.
+Otherwise we wouldn’t be staring down the barrel of a rent control ballot measure this November that could very easily blow up in our faces.

-But a pair of studies released this past week make clear just how bad things are — both here and across the country.
+But a pair of studies released this month make clear just how bad things are — both here and across the country.

 This upshot?
 There is nowhere in the United States where someone working a minimum wage job full time can afford to rent a “decent” — read, up to code and not infested with mold and vermin — two-bedroom apartment.